 These changes eventually lead to deformity.
-The changes on imaging are remarkable with the bones being destroyed and remodelled.
+The changes on imaging are remarkable with the bones being destroyed and remodeled.

 History and etymology

-The disease was first described in Madurai, India (in the southern most state of Tamil Nadu).
-Described first in 1842 in Madurai.
+The disease was first described in Madurai, India (in the southernmost state of Tamil Nadu) in 1842.

 - 1. Kumar J, Kumar A, Sethy P et-al. The dot-in-circle sign of mycetoma on MRI.
 Diagn Interv Radiol.
 2007;13 (4): 193-5.
 Diagn Interv Radiol (link) - Pubmed citation